Peter Wong (sports commentator): Personal life

 Despite his entertaining performance during programmes, Wong has experienced several tragedies in his life.
 His father, a Hong Kong tycoon, was kidnapped and killed in 1959.
 The kidnap case was known as the Three Wolves Case (三狼案) and is considered one of the most famous crimes in the Hong Kong history.
 His wife also died in a plane crash while travelling alone in the United States in 1982.

 Wong is a Liverpool fan, as he wrote in one famous sentence: I tip Liverpool in feelings, but I tip Milan in sense, in a newspaper before the final of the 2005 UEFA Champions League.
 In addition, it can be obviously seen that Peter Wong is so excited during the commentary of Liverpool matches.

-Wong has a wide interpersonal connection, he has a lot of celebrity friends as he mentioned in his programmes.
-And he often said that the legendary English football commentator, Martin Tyler is one of his mentors.
+Wong is friendly with many celebrities as mentioned in his programmes.
+He often said that the legendary English football commentator, Martin Tyler is one of his mentors.